Vegetarian Food in France in 2023 (What to eat, Vegan Tips, Survival Guide)

 Recommended Read – Paris during rains

 Since the hotel I was staying in did not include breakfast with the room charges, I decided to head to Angelina for breakfast the next day.
 This was less than 5 minutes walking distance from my hotel.
 Angelina is a tea room that was founded in 1903 in Paris and has been an integral part of Parisian food ever since.
 Please be warned that there will be a minimum of 30 minutes wait time to get into this tea room.
-But the experience is definitely worth it.
+But the experience is definitely worth it and one of the best places that made being vegetarian in France much easier.
 The whole place is so elegant and sophisticated that you would not mind waiting in the queue.

 Find out my recommendations for Paris Food tours